Colorado Trail Hiking: Insider Tips

 Regardless, always file a hiking plan with friends or family, so somebody back home knows where you are if the worst happens.
 Take a cell phone to call for help, but be advised that service is not consistent along the Colorado Trail.
 (However, they do work better in high, open areas, such as on the peaks of passes or ridges.)
 Wear wool or synthetic clothes (and multiple layers of it), as cotton doesn't insulate if it's wet.
 And as with any trek, pack extra clothing, food, and water, just in case.
 And when in doubt, there's always more information available at local ranger stations.

-There's also more information on hiking trails on the next page, so head over there if you're ready for the journey.
+There's also more information on hiking trails below, so head over there if you're ready for the journey.

 - Colorado Mountain Club.
 "The Colorado Trail Databook, 4th Edition."
 Colorado Mountain Club Press.
 2009.
 (June 4, 2012)

 - Colorado Tourism Office.
 "Hiking the Colorado Trail."
 2012.
 (June 4, 2012) http://www.colorado.com/articles/hiking-colorado-trail